kkennyllow/workforce-scheduler/README.md

 Starter used:

-- Frontend started from the standard Vite React + TypeScript scaffold.
+- Frontend started from the standard Vite + React + TypeScript scaffold.
-- Backend is a small custom Express + TypeScript setup rather than a larger starter template.
+- Backend is a small custom Express + TypeScript API with simple REST routes.

 ## Project Structure